richelbilderbeek/bbbq_article/revision/README.md

 > peptidome analysis.
 HLA-E is well-known to bind signal sequence peptides,
 > which are a type of TM sequences.

+The key message of the paper that TMH are an overlooked source MHC-I and MHC-II epitopes comes from the fact that we predict that due to the hydrophobic nature of TMH, peptides derived from TMH make good binders for the majority of MHC haplotypes.
+Literature on TMH derived epitopes howevr is scarce, indeed for a specific class of TMH peptides signal peptides, mechanistic insights have been acquired, however for general polytopic trans membrane helices we have no understanding how they are processed for presentation on MHC, though peptidome analysis do show their presence.

 @Frans: deze lijkt mij leuk voor jou :-)

 > 4) It is claimed that both that data suggest that both cytolytic and